 2 Oct 2019

-We were extremely lucky as the lovely clear blue skies from Saturday and a brief interruption of rain early Sunday morning that magically cleared just long enough between 8:00am - 2:00pm before returning latter in the afternoon.
+We were extremely lucky as there were lovely clear blue skies on Saturday and a brief interruption of rain early Sunday morning but it magically cleared just long enough between 8:00am - 2:00pm for our ride launch before returning later in the afternoon.

-At first we set up indoors within the Brunswick Cycling Clubrooms that was very cosy and protected from the the gusty winds.
+At first we set up indoors within the Brunswick Cycling Clubrooms which was very cosy and protected from the gusty winds.

 People enjoyed a fine Genovese coffee carefully crafted by Agostino Giramondo, the President of Brunswick Cycling Club.

-We were very fortunate top have Cycles Galleria attending with Leena Kate-James and bicycle mechanic Kian Lerh-McKinnon who helped a steady stream of willing participants learning some new tips & tricks
+We were very fortunate to have Cycles Galleria attending with Leena Kate-James and bicycle mechanic Kian Lerh-McKinnon who helped a steady stream of willing participants to learn some new tips & tricks.

 Whether you had a big wheel or little wheels, everyone braved the wet roads and bike tracks to join our opening.